gerth2/gerth2.github.io/_posts/2019-09-20-math_models.md

 ### Background - Newton's Second Law

 So, hopefully, you've at least heard the basics of Newton's laws in school.
-They form the basis of "classical mechanics" - the study of how bodies of mass move around (as long as they aren't too small, or move too fast).
+They form the basis of "classical mechanics" - the study of how bodies of mass move around (as long as they aren't too small, and don't move too fast).
 The second law is the one most commonly quoted in its equation form, but can be understood qualitatively.
 Whenever a _force_ $$F$$ is applied to some object with mass $$m$$, it will begin to _change velocity_ at a rate $$a$$.
 Forces are how we _change_ the velocity of an object.

 It should be noted that $$F$$ and $$a$$ are usually _vector_ quantities.
 That is to say they have both magnitude _and_ a direction.
 You can push with 5 lbs of force upward or downward, to the left or to the right.
 The magnitude is always 5 lbs, but the direction changes.
 To denote this vector quantity, you will often see the equation written as